agalue/onmsctl/README.md

 GOOS=windows GOARCH=amd64 go build -o onmsctl.exe onmsctl.go
 ```

-For your own operating system, there is no need to specify parameters, as `go build` will be sufficient.
-Also, you can build targets for any operating system from any operating system, and the generated binary will work on itself, there is no need to install anything on the target device, besides copying the generated binary file.
+There is no need to specify parameters for your own operating system, as `go build` will be sufficient.
+You can also build targets for any operating system from any operating system, and the generated binary will work on itself; there is no need to install anything on the target device besides copying the generated binary file.

 Alternatively, in case you don't want to install `Go` on your system, but you have [Docker](https://www.docker.com) installed, you can use it to compile it: